Conspiracy epidemic, born in US, spreads in Europe - RFI

 "QAnon is a point of convergence for extreme right-wing groups, people who believe in UFOs, those who think that 5G (wireless technology) will be used to control people," said Tom de Smedt, a Belgian researcher and author of several studies on the growth in the movement in Europe.

-QAnon, which was born in the United States, came to global prominence with the storming of the Capitol in January during the last days of the Trump administration.
+QAnon, which was born in the United States, came to global prominence with the storming of the Capitol in January during the last days of the Trump administration.#photo4

 It takes its name from cryptic messages posted by an individual calling themself "Q", believed to be a senior US official close to Trump.